0-Fluxor/FCRB/README.md

 # FCRB
 Fluxor's Custom Radio Binds for CounterStrike 2.
 Be Respectful of others!
 Enjoy, have fun and be creative with your callouts!

-DOWNLOAD either FCRB.cfg.rar (archive) or individually the file FCRB.cfg as well as the folder named FCRB-CC.
+DOWNLOAD either FCRB.cfg.rar (archive) or alternatively the file FCRB.cfg as well as the folder named FCRB-CC with all of its content at https://github.com/0-Fluxor/FCRB.

 INSTALLATION